influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/language/expressions.md

 Operands denote the elementary values in an expression.
 An operand may be a literal, identifier denoting a variable, or a parenthesized expression.

-> To be added: Expression details
+> To be added: Expression details.

 PEG parsers don't understand operators precedence, so it difficult to express operators in expressions with the grammar.
 We should simplify it and use the EBNF grammar.